 An employer may not require or request an employee to use annual, vacation, or sick leave for time spent to serve as a juror or time spent responding to a summons for jury duty (OH Rev. Code Sec.
 2313.18 et seq.).

 If an employer with 25 or fewer full-time employees has an employee who has been summoned to appear as a juror and a second employee is summoned to appear during the same term or part of a term by the same court, the court, upon receipt of this information from the employer or employee, will postpone and reschedule the service of the second employee.

 Court appearance.
 An employer may not fire, discipline, or penalize an employee who is a victim, a member of a victim's family, or a victim's representative for participating in the preparation of a criminal or delinquency proceeding at a prosecutor's request or pursuant to a subpoena or for attending a criminal or delinquency proceeding upon receiving a subpoena if the attendance is reasonably necessary to protect the interests of the victim (OH Rev. Code Sec.
 2930.18).

 Witnesses.
-Employers must grant leave and may not take adverse employment action or retaliate against employees because they appear as witnesses in criminal, delinquency, or grand jury proceedings, their appearance is necessary to protect the interests of a victim of violence, or because they assist prosecutors in preparing criminal cases (OH Rev. Code Sec.
+Employers must grant leave and may not take adverse employment action or retaliate against employees because they appear as witnesses in criminal, delinquency, or grand jury proceedings; their appearance is necessary to protect the interests of a victim of violence; or they assist prosecutors in preparing criminal cases (OH Rev. Code Sec.
 2151.211, 2930.18, 2939.121, and 2945.451).